NaveenPaluru/Segmentation-COVID-19/readme.md

 # python files

 % trn.py is the run file to train the model. % test.py is the testing file for evaluation % config.py is configure file.
-% model.py has model definition model definition and % myDataset.py is data iterator.
+% model.py has model definition and % myDataset.py is data iterator.

+# Performance